-Remember when you were in school?
+Do you remember back when you were in school?
 You had a favorite class.
 Your favorite subject was the easiest to learn.
-If you have an attitude that you are going to have fun while learning, it will be so much easier and so much more enjoyable.
+If you adopt an attitude that you are going to have fun while improving your photography, it will be so much easier and so much more enjoyable.

-It can be overwhelming at first, when you are just a beginner.
 Take your time.
-I have been learning photography for over 40 years and feel like I've just begun.
+I've been learning photography for over 40 years and feel like I've just begun.
 I still make plenty of photography mistakes just like other professionals.
 I'm still learning how to take better digital photos.
-There is so much to discover, but you can acquire skills in anything you want if you develop a burning desire.
+There is so much to discover, but you can acquire skills in anything you want if you develop a burning desire to do so first.

-If you don't have printed camera instructions, go to your camera manufacture's web site and see if it's available online.
+If you don't have printed camera instructions, go to your camera manufacturer's web site and see if it's available online.
 Try out the different camera settings as you read.
-Have fun and play a little.
+Have fun and play around a little.
 See how the different camera settings affect how your camera works.

-Make sure you know how to load a memory card if your camera has one.
+Make sure you know how to load a new memory card.
 Learn how to change the batteries.
 Always, and I repeat always have fresh spare batteries with you.
 There is nothing more frustrating than having a photo opportunity and not being able to take a great photo because your batteries are dead.

-2. Good Photo Composition.
-When you are learning beginners photography, there are several rules of composition to follow.
+GOOD PHOTO COMPOSITION.
+When you are learning beginning photography, there are several rules of composition to use as guidelines.
 The rule of thirds is a great one to learn first.
 It is a photo tip on where to place the center of interest in your photograph.
 It's such a good beginning photography tip to be familiar with.
 For a thorough understanding of this technique, read about the rule of thirds.

 In the photos above, the edge of the ice, the slab of rock, the young girls legs, the horses neck and nose, and the fence create a little visual interest as diagonals.